sqwr/swebrequest/extra_options.md

 # Extra options

-These options, which we refer to as `extra_options` or `extra` serve to augment listeners parameters with additional properties, as shortcut for enabling features, and routing listeners, or to specify if listeners should be executed asynchronously.
+These options serve to augment listeners parameters with additional properties, as shortcut for enabling features, and routing listeners, or to specify if listeners should be executed asynchronously.
+We refer to the extra options objects as `extra_options` or `extra`, and to their types as `ExtraOptions` or `Extra`.

 Extra options can be provided when:
 - adding listeners to stages
 - defining features